opal/opal/docs/headless_browsers.md

     $ opal -Rchrome -ropal/platform -e "exit(1)"; echo $?
     1

-Also `Kernel#exit` doesn't abort your script.
-It simply takes the value that was passed to the first invocation and persists it in `window.OPAL_EXIT_CODE`.
-Later headless chrome runner extracts it from the chrome runtime.

 ## Known limitations

-1. `exit` doesn't abort you script (but `raise/throw` does)
-2. When you call `console.log(one, two, three)` from your code headless chrome prints only the first passed object.
+1. When you call `console.log(one, two, three)` from your code headless chrome prints only the first passed object.
    The reason behind it is the format of the message that chrome sends to the runner.
    Opal intentionally uses a simplified method from Chrome API (`Console.messageAdded`) to catch `console.log` invocations.
    (Check `lib/opal/cli_runners/chrome.js` do get more information)

 ## Internals

+### Chrome

 Under the hood when you call `opal -Rchrome -e 'your code'` Opal uses chrome runner that is defined in `lib/opal/cli_runners/chrome.rb`.
 This runner tries to connect to `localhost:9222` (9222 is a default port for a headless chrome server) or runs the server on its own.
-It detects your platform and uses a default path to the chrome executable (`Opal::CliRunners::Chrome#chrome_executable`) but you can override it by specifying `GOOGLE_CHROME_BINARY` environment variable.
+It detects your platform and uses a default path to the Chrome executable (`Opal::CliRunners::Chrome#chrome_executable`), but you can override it by specifying `GOOGLE_CHROME_BINARY` environment variable.

 When the server is up and running it passes compiled js code to `lib/opal/cli_runners/chrome_cdp_interface.rb`